confluentinc/event-streaming-patterns/docs/stream-processing/logical-and.md

 ---
 seo:
   title: Logical AND
-  description: Logical AND of two or more event streams, synthesizing a new event using stream joins.
+  description: The Logical AND of two or more Event Streams synthesizes a new Event using stream joins.
 ---

 # Logical AND

 [Event Streams](../event-stream/event-stream.md) become more interesting when they're considered together.
-It's often the case that when two separate [Events](../event/event.md) occur, it triggers a new fact that we want to capture.
+Often, when two separate [Events](../event/event.md) occur, that triggers a new fact that we want to capture.
 A product can only be dispatched when there's an order *and* a successful payment.
 If someone places a bet *and* their horse wins, then we transfer money to them.

-How do we combine information from several different event streams and use them to make new events?
+How can we combine information from several different Event Streams and use it to create new Events?

 ## Problem

-How can an application trigger processing when two (or more) related events arrive on different streams?
+How can an application trigger processing when two or more related Events arrive on different Event Streams?

 ## Solution
 ![logical AND](../img/logical-and.svg)

-Multiple streams of events can be joined together, similar to joins in a relational database.
-We watch the streams and remember their most recent events (e.g., via an in-memory cache, a local or network storage device) for a certain amount of time.
-Whenever a new event arrives, we consider it alongside the other recently-captured events and look for matches.
-If we find one, we emit a new event.
+Multiple streams of Events can be joined together, similar to joins in a relational database.
+We watch the Event Streams and remember their most recent Events (for example, via an in-memory cache, or a local or network storage device) for a certain amount of time.
+Whenever a new Event arrives, we consider it alongside the other recently-captured Events, and look for matches.
+If we find one, we emit a new Event.

-For stream-stream joins, it's important to think about what we consider to be a "recent" event.
-We can't join brand new events with arbitrarily-old ones - to join potentially-infinite streams would require potentially-infinite memory.
-Instead we decide on a retention period that counts as "new enough", and only hold on to events in that period.
-This is often just fine - a payment will usually happen soon after a order is placed.
-If it doesn't go through within the hour, we can reasonably expect a different process to chase the user for updated credit card details.
+For stream-stream joins, it's important to think about what we consider a "recent" Event.
+We can't join brand new Events with arbitrarily-old ones; to join potentially-infinite streams would require potentially-infinite memory.
+Instead, we decide on a retention period that counts as "new enough", and only hold on to Events during that period.
+This is often just fine -- for example, a payment will usually happen soon after an order is placed.
+If it doesn't go through within the hour, we can reasonably expect a different process to chase the user for updated payment details.

 ## Implementation

-As an example, imagine a bank that captures `logins` to their website, and `withdrawals` from an ATM.
-The fraud department might be keen to hear if the same `user_id` logs in in one country, and makes a withdrawal in a different country, within the same day.
+As an example, imagine a bank that captures `logins` to its website, and `withdrawals` from an ATM.
+The fraud department might be keen to hear if the same `user_id` logs in to the website in one country, and makes a withdrawal in a different country, within the same day.
 (This would not necessarily be fraud, but it's certainly suspicious!)

-To implement this example, we'll use ksqlDB.
-We start with two event streams:
+To implement this example, we'll use the streaming database [ksqlDB](https://ksqldb.io/).
+We start with two Event Streams:

 ```sql
 -- For simplicity's sake, we'll assume that IP addresses